YouthTree/big-help-mob/INSTALLING.md

 To install them to a default _~/.bundle_ directory, but typically (as is supported by the _.gitignore_) I (@Sutto) use:

-    $ bundle install .bundle-cache
+    $ bundle install .bundle-cache --disable-shared-gems

 Which will install all dependencies to the .bundle-cache directory under rails root.

-For future reference, I've aliased bi to _bundle install .bundle-cache_ and be to _bundle exec_, making it simpler / less typing whenever you have to run these commands.
+For future reference, I've aliased bi to `bundle install .bundle-cache --disable-shared-gems` and be to `bundle exec`, making it simpler / less typing whenever you have to run these commands.

 Please note it's a good idea to run bundle install as above whenever you pull in order to